laurenthanhvo/foodcom-overpromise-analysis/README.md

 ### Test Statistic & Significance Level

-We use the difference in group means as our test statistic:
+I used the difference in group means as the test statistic:

 > **T** = mean( avg_rating | desc_has_delicious = 1 )
 > &nbsp;&nbsp;– mean( avg_rating | desc_has_delicious = 0 )

-Because we make no strong parametric assumptions about the rating distributions, we estimate the null distribution via a two-sided permutation test (**B = 5000** shuffles of the `desc_has_delicious` labels).
-We choose a conventional significance level of **α = 0.05**.
+Because we make no strong parametric assumptions about the rating distributions, I estimated the null distribution via a two-sided permutation test (5000 shuffles of the `desc_has_delicious` labels).
+I chose a significance level of **α = 0.05**.

 ---